 | Combined mid-size deployment | ~$483,000 total | ~$1,656,000 total | +$1,173,000 (+243%) |

-If your legacy JDE contract includes concurrent user licensing, this is one of the most commercially valuable provisions in your Oracle relationship.
-Oracle will attempt to convert concurrent licences to named users at every opportunity — contract renewals, module expansions, audit settlements, and support renegotiations.
-The conversion typically increases licence costs by 200–400% for shift-based operations.
-Defence strategy: (1) Never agree to a "contract cleanup" or "simplification" that eliminates concurrent provisions.
-(2) Negotiate any new module purchases as separate addenda that do not modify the existing concurrent terms.
-(3) If Oracle insists on conversion, demand a minimum 60–75% discount on the named user pricing to offset the increased licence count.
-(4) Document that the concurrent provisions are a contractual right — Oracle cannot unilaterally change them without your agreement.
+Never agree to a contract cleanup or simplification that eliminates concurrent provisions.
+Negotiate any new module purchases as separate addenda that do not modify the existing concurrent terms.
+If Oracle insists on conversion, demand a minimum 60 to 75 percent discount on the named user pricing to offset the increased licence count.
+Document that the concurrent provisions are a contractual right.
+Oracle cannot unilaterally change them without your agreement.

-| Evaluation Factor | CAS Bundling Advantage | Component Licensing Advantage | Decision Guidance |
+| Evaluation Factor | CAS Advantage | Component Advantage | Decision Guidance |

 |---|---|---|---|

-| User overlap across modules | Same 100 users access 5+ modules — CAS eliminates per-module multiplication | Different user groups per module — component avoids paying for unused module access | Calculate: (users × modules × component price) vs (users × CAS price).
+| User overlap across modules | Same 100 users access 5+ modules.
+CAS eliminates per-module multiplication. | Different user groups per module.
+Component avoids paying for unused module access. | Calculate: (users x modules x component price) vs (users x CAS price).
 CAS wins when overlap exceeds 60%. |

-| Module usage intensity | All modules heavily used by all users — CAS maximises value | Some modules used by many, others by few — component avoids paying for lightly used modules | Map actual module usage per user group before committing to CAS |
+| Module usage intensity | All modules heavily used by all users.
+CAS maximises value. | Some modules used by many, others by few.
+Component avoids paying for lightly used modules. | Map actual module usage per user group before committing to CAS. |

-| Future flexibility | Adding modules to an existing CAS is negotiable; users already licensed | Can add or remove individual modules without affecting others; maximum flexibility | If module requirements are stable, CAS is efficient; if evolving, component is safer |
+| Future flexibility | Adding modules to an existing CAS is negotiable.
+Users already licensed. | Can add or remove individual modules without affecting others.
+Maximum flexibility. | If module requirements are stable, CAS is efficient.
+If evolving, component is safer. |

-| Negotiation leverage | Larger deal size gives better discount position with Oracle (30–50% off list achievable) | Smaller individual transactions have less leverage | CAS negotiations should target 40–50% off list; below 30% is typically not competitive |
+| Negotiation leverage | Larger deal size gives better discount position with Oracle.
+30 to 50 percent off list achievable. | Smaller individual transactions have less leverage. | CAS negotiations should target 40 to 50 percent off list.
+Below 30 percent is typically not competitive. |

-| Compliance complexity | Single user count for all modules — simpler tracking | Per-module user count tracking — more complex governance | CAS reduces compliance overhead significantly for large, multi-module deployments |
+| Compliance complexity | Single user count for all modules.
+Simpler tracking. | Per-module user count tracking.
+More complex governance. | CAS reduces compliance overhead significantly for large, multi-module deployments. |

 | Metric Type | How Cost Is Calculated | Growth Trigger | Cost Escalation Example |